 The cause for cutting down forests is directly associated with the high demand for wood to manufacture paper products and lumber for other manufacturing.
 We practically use wood for everything.
 It is used in home building, marine products, furniture and the list seems like it’s endless.
 Just look around yourself right now and chances are you will find a product within your reach that is made of wood.
-Not only is wood… Continue reading
+Not… Continue reading

 Posh and striking packaging plays a big role in the modern consumerism and so should the environmental impact of not using a reusable shopping bag.
 Businesses are aware that buyers decide which product to buy based on the attractiveness of the item’s packaging and tend to ignore the bag in which the product is placed once the purchase is made.
 That is why they spend a lot of resources only to come up with a remarkable design that will stand out from the crowd and attract more buyers.
 However, there is always a price to pay for every gain.
 The process of creating eye-catching packaging entails heavy cost whereas the price to develop and make a reusable grocery bag is less expensive.
 Though packaging is useful in creating a sound brand it is responsible for the increasing wastes in our planet every year.
 Some of the waste are being recycled, however the greater part of it does go straight to landfill and this eventually contaminates the soil and poisons the bodies of water.
 The environmental impact of product packaging far out weighs the need to go over the top.
 Why not rely on the brand itself and not the packaging that gets thrown away?

 Now, as enterprises become more conscious of the packaging’s impact on the environment, businesses now shift to a more environmental approach in terms of packaging, which will help preserve our forests and other natural resources.
 Also, they were compelled to use eco-friendly packaging because more… Continue reading